 Tuition, fees, and expense schedules are published annually and are available in the Business Office and from the Office for Academic Affairs.
 To pay online, Go To myBSU Now.
 Once on your myBSU dashboard find Financial Account Information, click Pay Online, select a term to review your balance then you may click the Pay Now button in the upper right-hand corner.

-TUITION AND FEES FOR BLUEFIELD STATE UNIVERSITY
+UNDERGRADUATE TUITION AND FEES FOR BLUEFIELD STATE UNIVERSITY

 Hours Resident Metro Rate Non-Resident